 Introduction

 Launched in 2014, the DJCI is a broad-based commodity index.
-As of its January 2025 reconstitution, it holds 29 commodity futures contracts, representing global commodities across three sectors: agriculture and livestock; energy; and precious and industrial metals.
+As of its January 2026 reconstitution, it includes 29 commodity futures contracts, representing global commodities across three sectors: agriculture and livestock; energy; and precious and industrial metals.
 Like the S&P GSCI and BCOM, the DJCI holds the front-month futures contract, rolls monthly and rebalances annually in January.

 Unlike the S&P GSCI and BCOM, the DJCI is liquidity weighted and reweights monthly.
-Additionally, the DJCI equally weights between commodity sectors and caps the maximum weight of any commodity component at 32%, with any remaining commodity component capped at 17%.
+Additionally, the DJCI caps the maximum weight of any commodity component at 32%, with any remaining commodity components capped at 17%, and equally weights between commodity sectors.
 These weighting constraints are applied iteratively until all requirements are met.

 Part I: Methodology and Performance

-In this section, we will dive into these unique methodology components: specifically, (1) the emphasis on liquidity; (2) equal weighting; and (3) monthly rebalancing.
-We explore the historical characteristics that each index has offered in terms of performance enhancement and volatility reduction across various time horizons.
+In this section, we will dive into three unique methodology components: specifically, (1) the emphasis on liquidity; (2) equal weighting between sectors; and (3) monthly rebalancing.
+We explore the historical characteristics that each index has shown in terms of performance enhancement and volatility reduction across various time horizons.